 Diesel fuel comes at a higher price than gas on average.
 Typically it’s anywhere from 20 to 40 cents more in most places around the country.
 This should factor into your decision, especially if you plan to travel often.

 However, many RVers can get a trucker discount card to save on fuel.
-RVers with diesel engines often get cheaper fuel than those with gas trucks by using this TSD Logistics fuel card at the pump.
+RVers with diesel engines often get cheaper fuel than those with gas trucks by using fuel programs like TSD Open Roads at the pump.
 Savings can range from 20 to over 50 cents per gallon.

 Pro Tip: Save on fuel by getting one of these 4 Best Hybrid Trucks for Towing RV Campers.